MenyeW/Apex/README.md

 - Configurable per-transaction or per-client based profit margins
 - Priority based internal routing (faster/more cost effective deliveries)
 - Multiple priority options for the client for improved delivery speeds / lower costs

+Other than these features, we have also brainstormed a few ideas for applying data science and analytics to the data we gather during operation and enable useful insights such as:
+- Predictive modeling of hub reliability based on the percentage of successful deliveries as compared to total deliveries routed through the hub
+- Modeling and analysis of a hub-level basket analysis to gain insights such as: Is there an item set X that is more in demand around hub Y or not
+- Using quotation history data to improve service reception by companies.
+For example, if a company has been taking quotes but not making final bookings it might mean that they are interested in the service but the pricing model is not attractive.
+Appropriate steps can be taken to enhance clients' experience and offer incentives to them to choose Careem over the competition
+- Above analytics can also be used to determine the success/failure of various priority options and other pricing models that have been offered to clients